artigentrobot/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>
 </div>

-#### Exporting dependencies in frameworks
+#### Exporting dependencies to binaries

-When building an Objective-C framework, it is often necessary to pack not just the classes of the current project, but also the classes of some of its dependencies.
-The Binaries DSL allows one to specify which dependencies will be exported in the framework using the `export` method.
+When building an Objective-C framework or a native library (shared or static), it is often necessary to pack not just the classes of the current project, but also the classes of some of its dependencies.
+The Binaries DSL allows one to specify which dependencies will be exported to a binary using the `export` method.
 Note that only API dependencies of a corresponding source set can be exported.

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>